ekorkut/palantir-python-sdk/README.md

 mamba install palantir-sdk  # alternatively install with mamba
 ```

-Configuration for hostname and an authentication token are provided by environment variables (`PALANTIR_HOSTNAME`, `PALANTIR_TOKEN`)
+Configuration for hostname and an authentication token are provided by environment variables (`PALANTIR_HOSTNAME`, `PALANTIR_TOKEN`):

 * `PALANTIR_HOSTNAME` is the hostname of your instance e.g. `example.palantirfoundry.com`
 * `PALANTIR_TOKEN` is a token acquired from the `Tokens` section of Foundry Settings

 Authentication tokens serve as a private password and allows a connection to Foundry data.
 Keep your token secret and do not share it with anyone else.
 Do not add a token to a source controlled or shared file.

-In addition, if you interact with objects, configuration for ontology resource identifier can be provided by the environment variable `PALANTIR_ONTOLOGY_RID`
+In addition, if you interact with objects, configuration for ontology resource identifier can be provided by the environment variable `PALANTIR_ONTOLOGY_RID`.

 ## Examples